-Factors Variables / Assumptions Description 100013 Tunubics / Assumptions Description Enter number of metered spaces: 500 Number of on-street spaces within the "Downtown Business District" area.
-Enter # of hrs/day 10 Assumes meters enforced 9am to 6 pm.
-Change to fit enforcement hours/days. - Enter # of days per week 7 Assumes Monday through Friday.
+Factors Variables / Assu umptions Description Enter number of metered spaces: 5 i00 Number of on-street spaces within the "Downtown Business District" area.
+Enter # of hrs/day 10 Assumes meters enforced 9am to 7 pm.
+Change to fit enforcement hours/days.
+Enter # of days per week: 7 Assumes Monday through Friday.
 Saturday is usually a separate calculation since utilization is different. of weeks per year meters paid : 16 Allows up to 7 holidays that meters are not enforced per year.
 Enter the hourly rate in \$ per hour: \$ 1.00 The amount charged per hour in dollars or decimal portion thereof.
-Utilization factor 0.9 A decimal portion between 0 and 1 that indicates the usage of the aggregate meter spaces.
+Utilization factor ().9 A decimal portion between 0 and 1 that indicates the usage of the aggregate meter spaces.
 High levels of usage will be 0.85 to 1.0, low levels would be 0.10 to 0.35.
-6 50 1 0 0 0.90 indicates our estimate of near-term meter utilization for the peak season demand.
 Projected Annual Meter Revenue: \$ 504,000 NOTES: It is recommended that meters be grouped into areas of similar usage.
 These groups should also be used to define collection routes or groups.
 Tracking revenue and comparing actual to projected will help define changes to the utilization factor so that revenue forcasts can be as accurate as possible.
 Please be aware that evening and weekend utilization will be different than weekday factors.
 A revenue projection for a single group of meters may require 2 or 3 calculations to arrive at an accurate revenue projection for all time frames.
-Number of controlled spaces 500 Number of on-street spaces within the "Downtown Business District" area.
-Number of controlled spaces 500 Number of on-street spaces within the Downtown Business District area.
-Number of spaces controlled/device: 8 Assumes using the muli-space kiosks Number of meter mechanisms: 63 Assumes single space units Number of meter mechanisms: 03 Assumes single space units Cost of each mechanism: \$ 10,000 \$10,000 per meter (includes multispace meter mechanism,solar power and installation) Projected Equipment Capital Cost: \$ 625.000 Total projected capital equipment cost. r toječicu Equipment Capital Cost. φ 623,000 וטים איטפרופע בעאותו פעטאיתו ויינטא.
-Projected Year One Net Revenue \$ (105,400) Projected year one net revenue after deduction of capital cost, installation and training.
-Projected Year Two Net Revenue \$ 275,400.00 Projected year two net revenue after system capital cost, installation and training have been paid.
-NOTE: Does not include parking program staffing/operations costs.
+Number of controlled spaces 5 00 Number of on-street spaces within the "Downtown Business District" area.
+Number of spaces controlled/device: 8 Assumes using the muli-space kiosks Number of meter mechanisms: 63 Assumes single space units Cost of each mechanism: \$ 10,000 \$10,000 per meter (includes multispace meter mechanism, solar power and installation) Projected Equipment Capital Cost: \$ 625,000 Total projected capital equipment cost.
+Projected Year One Net Revenue \$ (121,000) Projected year one net revenue after deduction of capital cost, installation and training.
+Projected Year Two Net Revenue S 275.400.00 Projected year two net revenue after system capital cost, installation and training have been paid.